Sam Brown | |

 In July 2023, Brown announced his second candidacy for a Nevada U.S. Senate seat, this time challenging incumbent Democrat Jacky Rosen in the 2024 election.[23]
 His Republican challengers for the Republican nomination included former Trump administration Ambassador to Iceland Jeff Gunter, former Nevada State Representative Jim Marchant, and ten other candidates.[24]
 [25] His campaign was endorsed by U.S. Republican senators Steve Daines of Montana[26] and Marsha Blackburn of Tennessee.[27]

-In June 2024, former president Donald Trump endorsed Brown in the Republican primary.[31]
+In June 2024, Trump endorsed Brown in the Republican primary.[31]
 Brown was a featured speaker at the 2024 Republican National Convention in Milwaukee,[32] speaking on unity and the high cost of war.[33]

-Brown followed his 2022 campaign for U.S. Senate by becoming the chairman of the Nevada Faith and Freedom Coalition, a political non-profit organization.[35]
-The organization focuses on efforts to end human trafficking, advance criminal justice reform, and assist Nevada families who are dealing with poverty.[36]
+Brown followed his 2022 campaign for U.S. Senate by becoming the chairman of the Nevada Faith and Freedom Coalition, a political non-profit organization.
+The state chapter's efforts focused on "combating human trafficking, advocating for meaningful criminal justice reform, and supporting the devastated communities recovering from the COVID-19 shutdowns."[35]

 Brown is a member of the Cherokee Nation.[36]